Bindings¶

 operation doesn’t count as one.

-the observable we could have actually used a lambda
+the observable we could have actually used a lambda.
+For example:

 with html.button('Count up!') as b: